turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 ### Next steps

+Mandatory:
-Practice by pushing up your Number Guesser project to GitHub.
+* Practice by pushing up your Number Guesser project to GitHub.
+* Read this page about [pull requests](https://help.github.com/articles/about-pull-requests/) to solidify your understanding.

+Optional:
-To get even more practice, try completing the rest of the exercises under Basic Git Workflow at [CodeCademy](https://www.codecademy.com/learn/learn-git).
+* To get even more practice, try completing the rest of the exercises under Basic Git Workflow at [CodeCademy](https://www.codecademy.com/learn/learn-git).
 Specifically, do the exercises Manhattan Zoo and SnapFit Robots, Inc.  It is highly recommended that you also complete the quiz to solidify your understanding!
+* Read [Rules of Git Commit Messages](http://chris.beams.io/posts/git-commit/), which goes into more detail on what makes a great commit message.

 ### Additional Resources